hypertrack/quickstart-android/README.md

 ![persistent-notification](https://user-images.githubusercontent.com/10487613/54007190-6ec47c00-4115-11e9-9743-332befbcf8f5.png)

 #### Handling custom ROMs
 Smartphones are getting more and more powerful, but the battery capacity is lagging behind.
 Device manufactures are always trying to squeeze some battery saving features into the firmware with each new Android release.
 Manufactures like Xiaomi, Huawei and OnePlus have their own battery savers that kills the services running in the background.
-Read more.
 To avoid OS killing the service, users of your app need to override the automatic battery management and set it manual.
 To inform your users and direct them to the right setting page, you may add the following code in your app.
 This would intent out your user to the right settings page on the device.
 ```
 try {